Emanuela Nohejlová-Prátová: Research

-Nohejlová-Prátová had been a pioneer of the use of photographic enlargement in her research prior to the World War II.
+Nohejlová-Prátová had been a pioneer of the use of photographic enlargement in her research prior to World War II.
 Post-war, she returned to her job in the Department of Numismatics and began to research and catalogue the collections extensively.

 In 1949 she was appointed as a lecturer at Masaryk University in Brno, alongside her museum work.
 She worked extensively on hoarding practices in Bohemia, Moravia and Silesia, examining deposits from the ancient period up to the nineteenth century, In her research she worked across many periods, with her specialisms lying particularly in Czech coinage, especially of Bohemia, and metrology.
 She was also considered an expert on medieval counterfeits.
 In Nohejlová-Prátová's work on Czech coinage in the tenth and eleventh century, she believed that numismatics tended to over-estimate the link between iconography and contemporary politics.
 In 1958 she was awarded a doctorate.
 In 1964 was appointed Professor at the Charles University.
 By 1960, she was Keeper of Numismatics and President of the Czech Numismatic Commission.

 She died on 19 November 1995, aged 95, in Pardubice, Czech Republic and is buried in the cemetery there.